 As for other areas, there is a strict demarcation between the CSN and the MITYC, in the sense that CSN performs the analysis, reviews, instructions and procedural developments against its background of technical competence, and issues binding reports prior to authorisations, whereas the authorisations as such are carried out by the MITYC or the Cabinet of Ministers.

 MITYC has further responsibilities, which are relevant to the radwaste area, such as:

-- to contribute to the definition of the R&D policy in cooperation with the Ministry of Education and Science; - to follow up international commitments endorsed by Spain; and, - to manage the relationship with international organisations specialised in nuclear energy.
+• To contribute to the definition of the R&D policy in cooperation with the Ministry of Education and Science.